janduplessis883/tonetint_package/README.md

 **Customizing Highlight Colors**

-You can specify custom colors for positive, negative, and neutral sentiments by passing a dictionary to the `SentimentVisualizer` constructor:
+You can specify custom colors for positive, negative, and neutral sentiments by passing a dictionary to the `ToneTint` constructor:

 ```python
 custom_colors = {